-The Chelton Loft, located in Manhattan’s Chelsea neighborhood on West 19th Street, is a voluntary clubhouse program open to adults with a history of serious mental illness, with or without chemical dependency, and including those with a history of homelessness.
+The Chelton Loft, located in Harlem on East 126th Street, is a voluntary clubhouse program open to adults with a history of serious mental illness, with or without chemical dependency, and including those with a history of homelessness.
 Members and staff of the Loft work together to create an environment that supports people’s growth and development.

 There is no charge to join the Loft.
 To be eligible to become a member you must: be diagnosed with a mental illness; live in New York City; and be 18 years of age or older.
 Individuals who have been homeless are eligible for priority admission.

 Click here to download the November 2013 issue of the Chelton Gazette.

 Members have the option of participating in our two main units: